 The 1869 map includes an 1888 LSWR timetable for the Waterloo-Hammersmith-Richmond line on the reverse.
 The 1893, 1912 and 1935 maps have good selections of street directory entries.

-An index map showing the areas covered by this and adjacent maps is available here.
 The map links up with London Sheets 58 East Acton to the north, 71 South Acton to the west, 73 Holland Park to the east, and 85 Chiswick to the south.